SoftUni/Programming-Basics-Book-CSharp-EN/Content/Chapter-8-2-exam-preparation-part-2/letters-combinations/letters-combinations.md

 ![](/assets/chapter-8-2-images/06.Letters-03.png)

-Let's not forget that we also need to print the **total number of valid combinations** that we have found, and they must be printed on the **same row**, separated by an interval.
+Let's not forget that we also need to print the **total number of valid combinations** that we have found, and they must be printed on the **same line**, separated by a space.

 ## Testing in the Judge System